HarishKumar097/test-package/docs/Media/ManageMedia.md

 # Manage Media Methods

 To manage your media assets, the **`mediaId`** is the mandatory parameter required for most methods.
 This `mediaId` is the unique identifier for a media asset and is generated during the media upload process.

 - If you upload a media asset using **`uploadMediaFromUrl`**, the `id` of the media asset is returned as part of the response.
 - If you upload a media asset from a local device using **`uploadMediaFromDevice`**, the `uploadId` is returned as part of the response.

-You will need this `mediaId` to perform operations such as retrieving, updating, deleting, or fetching detailed information about your media asset.

 ---